-Queen Ntombi Twala: 346 is a screenprint by Andy Warhol included in his Reigning Queens series.
+Queen Ntombi Twala 346 is a screenprint by Andy Warhol included in his Reigning Queens Complete Portfolio.
 Warhol released the portfolio in 1985, two years before his death.
 This collection is one of Warhol’s largest and most iconic portfolios, with sixteen silkscreen prints.
-Warhol used the silkscreen technique often, which allowed him to produce images repetitively, epitomized in his Campbell Soup works.
+Warhol used the silkscreen technique often, which allowed him to produce images repetitively, epitomized in his Campbell’s Soup Cans works.
 Warhol uses bold contrasting colors in almost all of his prints.
 The blue, orange and yellow in this particular portrait softens the subject’s facial features.

 Warhol published the Reigning Queens series during the mid 1980s, which was arguably his most prolific period (partly due to his affiliations with collectors and younger artists).
 He depicts four queens from four different places in the world.
-Furthermore, Queen Ntombi Twala of Swaziland is an important attribute of the Reigning Queens collection.
-She is the only Queen of color in the series.
+Warhol based the image on the official state portrait of Queen Ntombi Twala, then reimagined it through vivid color fields and linear embellishments.
+Furthermore, Queen Ntombi Twala of Swaziland is the only Queen of color in the series.
 The series also includes prints of Queen Margrethe II of Denmark, Queen Elizabeth II of the United Kingdom, and Queen Beatrix of The Netherlands.

 When the portfolio debuted, each of the four queens were in power.
 All four Queens assumed the throne because of birthright, not marriage.
 This could be why Warhol chose these particular four royalties to recreate.
 In this series, Warhol evidently emphasizes female autonomy and potential.